maximdanilchenko/aiochclient/README.md

 If you want to change connection pool size, you can use [aiohttp.TCPConnector](https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size).
 Note that by default pool limit is 100 connections.

+## Speed

+Using of `uvloop`, `cChardet` and `aiodns` libraries are recommended for sake of speed.

+As for the last version of `aiochclient` its speed using one task (without gather or parallel clients and so on) is about
+**180k-220k** rows/sec on SELECT and about
+**50k-80k rows/sec** on INSERT queries
+depending on its environment and clickhouse settings.